gravito-framework/gravito/docs/en/guide/image-optimization.md

 # 🖼️ Image Optimization

-Gravito includes a powerful **Image Optimization** module (part of `Orbit-View`) that ensures your application meets the highest performance standards, inspired by the best practices of Next.js but with **Zero Client-side Runtime**.
+Gravito includes a powerful **Image Optimization** module (part of `Gravito-View`) that ensures your application meets the highest performance standards, inspired by the best practices of Next.js but with **Zero Client-side Runtime**.

 ---